About

 Philip Seward, Artistic Director

-Philip Seward has worked internationally as a composer, pianist, tenor and teacher.
-In 2013, How To Date A Coloratura, Philip’s chamber opera was one of three finalists at the National Opera Association Chamber Opera Competition.
-In the same year another opera, Eve, premiered as a part of Midwest New Musical’s series of new works in concert.
-Highlight’s of Mr. Seward’s compositions include productions of Les Dames á trios…et piano at the Kaye Playhouse in New York City and the Stages Festival in Chicago; High Fidelity at Merkin Hall in New York City and the Chicago Humanities Festival; and Jeff Award-winning Hans Brinker, which ran for five seasons at Theatre Building Chicago.
+Philip Seward has worked internationally as a composer, conductor, pianist, tenor and teacher.
+He recently received rave reviews for his score Murder in the Cathedral upon its world premiere at Chicago’s City Lit Theater.
+A composer of solo vocal music in addition to choral works and lyric theatre, Seward continues his work as a singer and pianist having created and performed many roles on regional, national, and European tours.
+His one-act opera, A House Divided, premiered in 2024.
+His operatic-farce, High Fidelity, received great reviews when produced by Colorbox Theater at the Royal George.
+How To Date A Coloratura, Philip’s chamber opera was one of three finalists at the National Opera Association Chamber Opera Competition.
+In the same year another opera, The Proposal premiered as a part of Midwest New Musical’s series of new works in concert.
+Highlight’s of Mr. Seward’s compositions include productions of Les Dames á trios…et pianoat the Kaye Playhouse in New York City and the Stages Festival in Chicago; High Fidelity at Merkin Hall in New York City and the Chicago Humanities Festival; and Jeff Award-winning Hans Brinker.

 Mary Clare Barker, Accompanist